Blues to the Bush

-Blues to the Bush is a live album by The Who recorded at the House of Blues in Chicago on 12 and 13 November 1999, and at the Empire Theatre, Shepherd's Bush on 22 and 23 December 1999.
-It was sold exclusively from the now defunct MusicMaker.com, though it can still be found on torrent sites and second hand markets such as EBay.
+Blues to the Bush is a live album by the English rock band the Who recorded at the House of Blues in Chicago on 12 and 13 November 1999, and at the Empire Theatre, Shepherd's Bush on 22 and 23 December 1999.
+It was sold exclusively from the now defunct MusicMaker.com, though it can still be found on torrent sites and second hand markets such as eBay.